18 October 2005 | EyeAskance

 Possibly the best Edwardian-era supernatural biker western of them all.

 Marauding early 20th century motorcycle gang takes lodging in a rustic prairie farmhouse owned by two weird young sisters.
 We come to learn that the girls' parents are both deceased, and that "Ma" was a white woman, and "Pa" was some sort of Native-American spiritualist.
-Following a rape attempt, the biker gang begins to lose members under very mysterious circumstances.
+Following a foiled rape attempt, the biker gang begins to rapidly lose its members under very mysterious circumstances.
 This creepiness transpires to the accompaniment of a rather harsh washboard/jaw-harp/kazoo music score which will have many folks ripping their hair out at the root within minutes.

 Though categorically a horror film, it probably has a stronger foothold in the revisionist/acid western subgenres, and might appeal to enthusiasts of pictures like THE SHOOTING(1966), EL TOPO(1970), and THE HIRED HAND(1971).
 In any case, I don't strongly recommend it.